Angel phase: Angel phase assemblage

 One of the most extensive Mississippian artifact assemblages in its region, the Angel phase collection consists of well over 2.5 million individually catalogued objects.
 The count is rising yearly with continued excavation and research.
 Characteristic to Angel phase mounds in particular, the assemblage is overwhelmingly ceramic, with vessels and pottery fragments occupying just under 70% of the total count, or more than 1.8 million sherds.
 (Hilgeman, 2000:25).
 Of this vast quantity, 98% are plain or decorated with relatively common designs.
 The common decorations such as cord marking and fabric impressing are very rare.

 Chipped-stone artifacts and debris are uncommon at Angel phase mounds, consisting of less than 1% of all artifacts.
 Ground-stone artifacts are fewer, representing about one-seventh the frequency of their chipped counterparts.
-Faunal remains are, however, a significant portion of the assemblage, with specimen counts attributing about 20%.
+Animal remains are, however, a significant portion of the assemblage, with specimen counts attributing about 20%.

 From a regional perspective, certain patterns and comparisons can be observed between other assemblages and among time periods.
 First, the simplicity or plainness of the Angel collection is similar to comparable assemblages from the Tennessee-Cumberland region.
 It is considered more plain than other Ohio-Mississippi confluence assemblages.
 Second, there is a trend toward greater plainness as time progresses.
 From early Angel 2 phase to late Angel 3 phase, the percentage of decorated sherds relative to all sherds declined from 3% to 0.6%.
 This trend is in line with regional trends in Tennessee-Cumberland and Western Kentucky assemblages that deemphasized painting as a mode of decoration from prior to 1200 CE compared to afterward.